-This course has been custom-designed by Open Colleges for canine lovers who are aiming to work as a dog obedience trainer or for those who are passionate about their animals and want to learn how to effectively train their own pet.
+This course has been custom-designed by Open Colleges for canine lovers who are passionate about their animals and want to learn how to effectively train their own pet or become a dog trainer.

 The Pet Obedience Trainer Certificate 86400 has been custom-created to give owners and dogs the ability to live in harmony together.
-During this course you will gain a full introduction to the dog training profession and gain the skills, knowledge and experience needed to train a dog and begin a career as a professional dog obedience trainer, or to learn how to train your own and other pets.
+During this course you will gain a full introduction to the dog training profession and gain the skills, knowledge and experience needed to train a dog.

 The tips and tricks you will learn will teach you how to help your dog respond in the correct way; a skill that can be applied in the home, with show dogs or in a kennel.
 The course also covers comprehensive information on the categories of training and the history of the dog.
 As well as this, you will be given an array of included learning materials, including DVDs, a textbook and a clicker and be taught the basics of clicker training your canine.